skip to content

-The alcohol drinking advice from Te Hiringa Hauora/Health Promotion Agency is based on the most current and best available scientific research and evidence using the primary resource material of:
+The 2011 alcohol low-risk drinking advice published by Te Hiringa Hauora/Health Promotion Agency was based on the best available scientific research at that time.
+The primary resource material for the 2011 alcohol low-risk drinking advice included:

 Both these guidelines were developed by a committee of experts, informed by research literature reviews and studies conducted by Dr Jurgen Rehm and colleagues, peer reviewed by international experts and informed by consultation.